MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/Deploy-Nano-Server.md

 This topic covers information you need to deploy Nano Server images that are more customized to your needs compared to the simple examples in the Nano Server Quick Start topic.
 You'll find information about making a custom Nano Server image with exactly the features you want, installing Nano Server images from VHD or WIM, editing files, working with domains, dealing with packages by several methods, and working with server roles.

 ## Nano Server Image Builder

-[comment]: # (##Using the Nano Server Image Creation wizard - info goes here) The Nano Server Image Builder is a tool that helps you create a custom Nano Server image and bootable USB media with the aid of a graphical interface.
+The Nano Server Image Builder is a tool that helps you create a custom Nano Server image and bootable USB media with the aid of a graphical interface.
 Based on the inputs you provide, it generates reusable PowerShell scripts that allow you easily automate consistent installations of Nano Server running either Windows Server 2016 Datacenter or Standard editions.

+Obtain the tool from the [Download Center](http://www.microsoft.com/en-us/download/details.aspx?id=54065).

 The tool also requires [Windows Assessment and Deployment Kit (ADK)](https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit).